eclipse-edc/docs/developer/handbook.md

 sinks.
 That means, if a consumer asks to put the data in a file share, the provider must have the appropriate data plane extensions to be able to perform that transfer.

-If either side does _not_ have the appropriate extensions loaded at runtime, the transfer process will fail.
+If the provider connector does _not_ have the appropriate extensions loaded at runtime, the transfer process will fail.

 ##### Using event callbacks